 - Failing to obtain the “objective evidence” necessary to win an ERISA claim.
 In ERISA disability litigation “objective evidence” is extremely important.
 Objective evidence is anything that can’t be faked by the claimant, or which doesn’t rely on your word.
-Any abnormal test result can help your ERISA case.
-Think blood tests, MRI’s, CT scans, SPECT scans, abnormal clinical examination findings, vestibular testing, cardiac testing, exercise tolerance testing, neuropsychological testing, and the like.
-In ERISA cases it is especially important to provide objective, scientific verification for everything you can in order to prove your case.
-Sometimes testing is needed for the legal case even if there is no treatment need for it.
+Any abnormal test result can help your ERISA case: think blood tests, MRI’s, CT scans, SPECT scans, abnormal clinical examination findings, vestibular testing, cardiac testing, exercise tolerance testing, neuropsychological testing, and the like.
+In ERISA cases it is especially important to provide objective, scientific verification and measurement for everything you can in order to prove your case.
+Sometimes testing is needed to prove the legal case even if the testing isn’t really important for treatment purposes.

 - Failing to “connect all the dots” in your proof.
 In ERISA disability cases it is never enough for your physicians just to say, “this patient is totally and permanently disabled.”
 We have seen comments in the policies and procedures manuals for multiple insurers stating that general statements from a treating physician that the claimant is “disabled” are entitled to very little weight, while objective test measurements will be given far greater consideration.
-The doctor will have to explain all the objective data that supports your diagnosis and verifies and measures your symptoms; he or she will have to explain exactly how your disabling symptoms translates into specific work restrictions (which can be physical, emotional, cognitive, or all three).
-Your doctor may have to explain why a notation of “improvement” in your record does not mean you are able to go back to work.
+The doctor will have to explain all the objective data that supports your diagnosis and verifies and measures your symptoms; he or she will have to explain exactly how your disabling symptoms translate into specific work restrictions (which can be physical, emotional, cognitive, or all three).
+Your doctor may have to explain why a notation of “improvement” or “stability” in your record does not mean you are able to go back to work.
 He or she will have to respond directly to any inaccuracies in the insurance company doctor’s report.
 Unless you are a full-time specialist in disability law and medicine, it is next to impossible to get this part of the appeal right.
-You may have the best doctor in the world to treat your condition, but medical schools don’t teach doctors how to deal with insurance company runaround; and even well-meaning, supportive doctors need guidance from legal experts to get this right.
+You may have the best doctor in the world to treat your condition, but medical schools don’t teach doctors how to deal with insurance company runaround.
+Even well-meaning, supportive doctors need guidance from legal experts to get this right.